WVON: Shared-time on 1450

 The FCC process of assigning a license for the vacant 1450 AM frequency resulted in a shared-time arrangement, as applicants Midway Broadcasting Corporation and Migala Communications reached an agreement to split the broadcast day.
 Two former WVON personalities, Pervis Spann and Wesley South, were the principals of Midway Broadcasting.
 They accepted the random issue call sign WXOL, while Migala chose WCEV ("We're Chicagoland's Ethnic Voice") as their call sign.
 Jan Under the agreement, WCEV would operate from 1 p.m. to 10 p.m.
 Monday through Friday, with WXOL taking the rest of the hours.
 Both stations were on the air by October 1979 and shared a transmitting tower.
 The 317 ft tower was located at the old WVON site at 3350 South Kedzie Avenue.
 WXOL broadcast from studios at that location, while WCEV built its own facilities on the northwest side of Chicago.

 WXOL aired a blues oriented format, and its appearance on the dial sparked an immediate increase in the sales of blues records in the Chicago area.

 WGCI (107.5 FM) was also programmed to appeal to black audiences, and it and other FM stations won away many of WVON's listeners.
 WGCI became so successful that Gannett changed the call letters of 1390 from WVON to WGCI in 1983.
 Midway Broadcasting immediately filed a request with the FCC to change WXOL's call sign to WVON, and on March 28, 1984, the WVON call letters returned to their former home at 1450.
 The station experienced a 50% increase in its audience after the call sign change.

-In 1986, WVON adopted its current black-oriented talk radio format.
+In 1986, WVON adopted a black-oriented talk radio format.
 In 2002, then State Senator Barack Obama filled in for vacationing Cliff Kelley.
 Roland Martin hosted a program on WVON from October 2005 to October 2008.